Complex multiplication and Brauer groups of K3 surfaces: Introduction

-The idea of studying Brauer groups of CM K3 surfaces the same way one studies torsion points of CM elliptic curves was suggested by my supervisor Alexei Skorobogatov.
-I am hence most grateful to him, for his infinite patience and many insights and discussions without which this could have not been possible.
-A special thank also goes to Martin Orr, who spotted many mistakes in the early versions and helped me to fix some of them.
-Finally, I would like to thank Gregorio Baldi, for many stimulating discussions, ideas, and carefully reading the first drafts of this one.
+The idea of studying Brauer groups of CM K3 surfaces the same way one studies torsion points of CM abelian varieties was suggested to me by my supervisor Alexei Skorobogatov.
+I am hence most grateful to him, for his infinite patience and many insights and discussions.
+Without him, this could have not been possible.
+A special thanks also goes to Martin Orr, who spotted some mistakes in the early drafts and helped me to fix some of them.
+Finally, I would like to thank Gregorio Baldi, Salvatore Floccari and Matteo Tamiozzo for many stimulating discussions, ideas, and for carefully reading the first drafts of this document.